World's #1 finishing resource since 1989

 A. To remove the factory finish go to your local auto parts store and buy two cans of "Aircraft Striper" =>

-It is very strong so use rubber protective gloves [linked by editor to product info at Amazon].
-After that use 320 grit sandpaper [linked by editor to product info at Rockler] and continue to 1500, wet sanding at 1000-1500.
+It is very strong so use rubber Rubber Gloves [affil. link to info/product on Amazon].
+After that use 320 grit sandpaper [affil. link to info/product at Rockler] and continue to 1500, wet sanding at 1000-1500.
 You can use a Black and Decker palm sander but sand in the same direction.
 Be careful not to sand to long in one area as not to burn the metal.
-Then use a high rpm buffer along with jeweler's rouge 1.
+Then use a high rpm buffer along with jeweler's rouge.

 - greenville North Carolina